mobizt/FirebaseClient/README.md

 - ### Realtime Database

-There are no base64 signature string (`file,` and `blob,`) prepended to the base64 encoded string when working with Blob and File upload.
+There are no base64 signature string (`file,` and `blob,`) prepended to the base64 encoded string when working with Blob and File upload/download.

-The `MultipathStream`is support supported.
-You can use multi-Stream instead.
+The `MultipathStream`is not supported.
+You can use multiple Stream connections instead.
 Please see the [StreamConcurentcy](/examples/RealtimeDatabase/Async/Callback/StreamConcurentcy/) examples for how to.

 - ### Cloud Messaging